-The first phase of jury selection in Zimmerman’s trial concluded Tuesday with 40 prospective jurors cleared for further questioning.
+The first phase of jury selection in the trial of George Zimmerman concluded Tuesday with 40 prospective jurors cleared for further questioning in the high-profile second-degree murder trial.

 The trial is scheduled to resume at 9 a.m.
 EST.

-The Huffington Post is live blogging Thursday's testimony.
+The Huffington Post is live blogging Wednesday's testimony.
 Check back here for updates.